Food

 the host.
 Take a sample of the puppy's feces to your vet to have them

 check for worms.
-Heartguard Plus is a combination of heartworm
+Heartgard Plus is a combination of heartworm

 medications that also kill the intestinal worms common in our area.